yoasif/yoasif.github.io/_posts/2024-10-13-protecting-your-privacy-while-eroding-your-democracy-PPAs-considered-harmful.markdown

 This means that instead of trying to find your audiences on the wider web, you have a one-stop shop to advertise to virtually any audience – and these audiences have helpfully identified themselves – they tell us their interests, the things they buy, their friends, and often their real names.
 On Facebook, *everyone* [knows you are a dog](https://en.wikipedia.org/wiki/On_the_Internet,_nobody_knows_you%27re_a_dog) (because you posted multiple galleries of yourself).

-Even if you aren’t using your real name on the social platforms – are you using an email address that identifies your real-world identity (How about your phone number?)?
+Even if you aren’t using your real name on the social platforms – are you using an email address that identifies your real-world identity (how about your phone number?)?
 Chances are, the platform knows who you are – and they are letting advertisers “know” too.

 As this kind of identification and tracking doesn’t rely on the web platform via third-party cookies and funky JavaScript on publisher sites, browsers can do nothing about blocking it.
 When advertising on the platforms, users have no way of hiding who they are (if they are logged in), so advertisers can be more confident about the audiences that they are advertising to.